 Certain insects carry or transmit diseases in soybeans.
 Management of potential disease transmitting insects such as soybean aphids and bean leaf beetles can reduce the likelihood of additional yield loss due to secondary disease transmissions or infections.

 Bayer Solutions to Help Control Insect Pests in Soybeans

-Leverage® 360 with Stress Shield™ protection enhances the crop’s ability to handle a variety of biotic and abiotic stresses, such as soybean aphids, thereby maximizing yield potential.
+Baythroid® XL insecticide performs on a broad spectrum of insect pests with fast knockdown and long residual control.
+Leverage® 360 insecticide with Stress Shield™ protection enhances the crop’s ability to handle a variety of stresses, such as soybean aphids, to maximize yield potential.

 Contact your local Bayer representative for information on solutions from Bayer to maximize yields and protect soybean crops.

 © 2018 Bayer CropScience LP, 800 North Lindbergh Blvd., St. Louis, MO 63167.
 Always read and follow label instructions.
 Bayer (reg’d), the Bayer Cross (reg’d), Baythroid® XL and Leverage® 360 are registered trademarks of Bayer.
 Aeris, Baythroid XL and Leverage 360 are Restricted Use Pesticides.
 Not all products are registered for use in all states.
 For additional product information, call toll-free 1-866-99-BAYER (1-866-992-2937) or visit our website at www.CropScience.Bayer.us.